RakshithKothuru/Computer-Architecture/README_Memories.md

 - Electrically programmed
 - Erased using ultraviolet light
-- The complete chip is usually erased together
+- The entire chip is usually erased
 - Can be reprogrammed after erasure

 ### EEPROM

 EEPROM stands for **Electrically Erasable Programmable Read-Only Memory**.

+- Electrically programmed and erased
+- Supports byte-level erasure
+- Writing is slower than reading
+- Has a limited number of write cycles

+### Flash Memory

+Flash is a type of EEPROM.

 - Electrically programmed
 - Electrically erased
-- Can often erase individual bytes
-- Writing is slower than reading
-- Supports a limited number of write cycles

-### Flash Memory

-Flash memory is a type of EEPROM that erases data in larger blocks instead of individual bytes.
+- Erased in blocks instead of individual bytes

-Advantages include:

-- High storage density
-- Faster block erase
-- Lower cost per bit
+- Offers high density and low cost per bit

-- Non-volatile storage
+---

+## 8. Flash Memory

+Flash memory is widely used for non-volatile storage.

-Applications include:
+### Applications

 - Mobile internal storage
 - Solid-state drives